The Seshadri Constants of Tangent Sheaves on Toric Varieties: Some formulas for Seshadri constants

-The author would like to thank Jungkai Chen for his warm encouragement during the preparation of the paper.
-This work is supported by NSTC (National Science and Technology Council) and the National Taiwan University.
+The author would like to thank Sam Payne for the useful advice concerning the toric MMP.
+He also thanks Jungkai Chen for the warm encouragement during the preparation of the paper.
 Part of the work was done during the author's stay in NCTS (National Center for Theoretical Sciences).
+This work is supported by NSTC (National Science and Technology Council) under Grant No. 111-2115-M-002-004-MY3 and by National Taiwan University.